KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 Helping users is so much easier if you have all the information right there, including all configuration files, other dependencies and version numbers.

-Answers based on keywords
+#### Answers based on keywords

 If you receive similar issues very often, you should step back and work on fixing the underlying issue or making usage more clear.
 If 10 users submit a specific kind of issue, hundreds of other users felt the same way but didn’t take the time to submit an issue.

-In the case offastlane, many issues are related to code signing (yeah), however there is no ultimate solution to fix all issues as of now ([codesigning.guide](https://codesigning.guide/)is the easiest one so far).
+In the case offastlane, many issues are related to code signing (yeah), however there is no ultimate solution to fix all issues as of now ([codesigning.guide](https://codesigning.guide/) is the easiest one so far).
 We wrote an extensive guide on how to setup code signing and how to troubleshoot problems.
 As with most things, users don’t like reading manuals, unless you link them to the right spot, which is exactly what thefastlane-botdoes in that case.

 ![Many times just linking people to the right docs already helps](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_5890115eb8a79b243d8396cb_1485836642761__img.png_)<small>Many times just linking people to the right docs already helps</small>

-Stale issues
+#### Stale issues

 The key to handle support for large-scale open source projects is to keep issues moving.
 Try to avoid having issues stall.
 If you’re an iOS developer you know how frustrating it can be to submit radars.
 You might hear back 2 years later, and are told to try again with the latest version of iOS.
 Chances are high you have no way to reproduce the issue again for multiple reasons: